ZiadMeligy/Yes-True/readme.md

-# Project Name

-Not True
+# Yes True

-## Description

-Not True is a web application that displays top news articles from various categories.
-Users can browse news articles, search for specific topics, and sort articles based on different criteria.
-The application provides a user-friendly interface to stay updated with the latest news.
+This is the repository for the Yes True project, a website that provides news articles and allows users to search and sort them based on different criteria.

-## Installation

-1. Clone the repository: `git clone https://github.com/abduelrahmanemad/Not-True.git`
-2. Navigate to the project directory: `cd not-true`
-3. Open the `index.html` file in your preferred web browser.

-## Usage
+## Features

-1. Upon opening the application, you will see a header section containing the Not True logo, a search bar, and navigation options.
-2. Use the search bar to search for specific topics or keywords.
-Press Enter or click the search button to view the search results.
+- Search: Users can enter keywords in the search bar to search for specific articles.
-3. The main navigation menu provides options for different news categories.
-Click on a category to view the top news articles in that category.
-4. The sorting section allows you to sort the articles based on the published date or popularity of the source.
-Click on a sorting option to update the article list accordingly.
+- Sort: Users can sort the articles based on either the published date or the popularity of the source.
-5. Scroll down to view the articles section.
-Each article is represented as a box with an image, title, description, and author information.
-Click on the "Read More" button to open the full article in a new tab.
-6. Pagination buttons are available at the bottom of the page to navigate between different pages of articles.
-7. The application is responsive and optimized for different screen sizes, providing an optimal viewing experience on desktop and mobile devices.
+- Responsive Design: The website is designed to be responsive and compatible with different devices.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript

-- FontAwesome (for icons)
-- Google Fonts API
+## Getting Started

+To run the website locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/yes-true.git`
+2. Navigate to the project directory: `cd yes-true`
+3. Open the `index.html` file in your web browser.

+## Folder Structure

+The repository has the following folder structure:

+- `css/`: Contains the CSS stylesheets used for the website.
+- `js/`: Contains the JavaScript code for the website.
+- `index.html`: The main HTML file for the website.

 ## Credits

-- The application uses the [NewsAPI](https://newsapi.org/) to fetch the latest news articles.
-- The design and layout of the application are inspired by the third template from [Elzero](https://elzerowebschool.github.io/HTML_And_CSS_Template_Three/#) .
+- Fonts: The Cairo and Work Sans fonts are used in this project.
+They are sourced from [Google Fonts](https://fonts.google.com/).
+- Icons: The search icon is from the Font Awesome icon library.

+## Contributing

+Contributions to this project are welcome.
+If you have any suggestions or improvements, please create a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or feedback, please contact the project maintainer:

-- Name: AbdulRahman Emad
-- Email: abduelrahmanemad@gmail.com